 Why don’t you try to make it more adventurous?
-Cairo is the capital of Egypt, multicultural city – where people from diversified ethnic backgrounds and nationalities live together.
+Cairo is the capital of Egypt, a multicultural city where people from diversified ethnic backgrounds and nationalities live together.

-Always, there are particular touristic sites and venues – In which they visit monuments, have a nice cruise in The Nile River, or enjoy a fancy dinner in a luxurious hotel.
+Always, there are particular touristic sites and venues In which they visit monuments, have a nice cruise on The Nile River, or enjoy a fancy dinner in a luxurious hotel.

 Authentic experience will be in seeking activities to do in Cairo like a local.
-There is a gap between Cairo residents; the middle class will be our focus of interest and will walk you through a list of Do's and Don’ts to be a genuine Cairo inhabitant.
+There is a gap among Cairo residents; the middle class will be our focus of interest and will walk you through a list of Do's and Don't to be a genuine Cairo inhabitant.

-Tourists usually book their vacation with at least breakfast inclusive package, and most likely they are going to have dinner at a deluxe restaurant.
+Tourists usually book their vacation with at least a breakfast-inclusive package, and most likely they are going to have dinner at a deluxe restaurant.

 Even MacDonald's, KFC, Hardees, and Dominos are not that common among older citizens.
 Do not have cereals or waffles for breakfast.

-To be a real Egyptian and live perfectly like a Cairo resident – start your day by having breakfast on “Fool” cart from the street, which is one of the best things to do in Cairo Egypt.
+To be a real Egyptian and live perfectly like a Cairo resident start your day by having breakfast on the Fool cart from the street, which is one of the best things to do in Cairo Egypt.

-Do not forget to order some falafel, pickled eggplants and fresh non-MacDonald's fries with Egyptian brown bread.
-In the afternoon, buy Koshari for lunch from Abu Tariq in downtown.
+Do not forget to order some falafel, pickled eggplants, and fresh non-MacDonald's fries with Egyptian brown bread.
+In the afternoon, buy Koshari for lunch from Abu Tariq downtown.